What is an Obligor?

 If you aren’t familiar with surety bonds and how they work, you have probably not heard the terms obligee and obligor.
 This discussion will provide some background on those terms, and on the importance of surety bonds in driving many of the biggest industries in the country, providing a guarantee of quality workmanship so that relevant standards can be adhered to, and finished products measure up to whatever regulations have been imposed on workmanship in a given industry.
 By the end of reading this, you will have a better understanding of what is an obligor…

-The obligor party in a bonding arrangement is one of three parties which are all part of a contractual agreement that binds them together.
-According to the Hanover Group, The bond itself is actually sold by the obligor to a principal, generally a contractor or subcontractor who has agreed to perform some action or body of work for a hiring entity, known as the obligee in the arrangement.
+The obligor party in a bonding arrangement is one of three parties that are all part of a contractual agreement that binds them together.
+According to the Hanover Group, The bond itself is actually sold by the obligor to a principal, generally, a contractor or subcontractor who has agreed to perform some action or body of work for a hiring entity, known as the obligee in the arrangement.
 Most industries in this country make use of bonds, because of their inherent usefulness of providing assurance that a contracting party will meet the terms of quality, timeliness, and compliance which are detailed in the bond’s terms.

 What are they?

 Bonds, as stated above, are a contractual agreement in which three parties are involved, and the net result of purchasing such a bond to cover a body of work is that it acts as a kind of insurance for the party which needs some kind of work to be completed.
 Without a surety covering the task or the project, the owner or manager of the project would have no guarantees at all that individuals or companies hired to do the work would even complete it.